holepunchto/hyperswarm-dht-relay/README.md

 1.  `fixed32` The public key of the proxied peer
 1.  `fixed32` The public key of the remote peer
-1.  `buffer` The Noise handshake hash
+1.  `fixed64` The Noise handshake hash

 #### `Data` (`8`)